miriamkw/GluPredKit/README.md

 ### Train a Model
 **Description**: Train a model using the specified training data.
 ```
-glupredkit train_model MODEL_NAME CONFIG_FILE_NAME
+glupredkit train_model CONFIG_FILE_NAME [OPTIONS]
 ```
+- `config-file-name`: Name of the configuration to train the model (without .json).
+The file name must exist in `data/configurations/`.
-- `model`: Name of the model file (without .py) to be trained.
+- `--model`: Name of the model file (without .py) to be trained.
 The file name must exist in `glupredkit/models/`.
 The available models are:
     - double_lstm: A double long short-term memory recurrent neural network ([LSTMs and Neural Attention Models for Blood Glucose Prediction: Comparative Experiments on Real and Synthetic Data
 ](https://ieeexplore.ieee.org/document/8856940)).
     - loop: The model used in Tidepool Loop ([PyLoopKit](https://github.com/tidepool-org/PyLoopKit)).
 This is a physiological model that requires CGM, carbohydrates, bolus and basal as features.